Steed1401/Steed1401/README.md

 - 👋 Hi, I’m @Steed1401
 - 👀 I’m interested in learning about webdesign, house music and many more ^^
 - 🌱 I’m currently learning the very basics
-- 💞️ I’m looking to collaborate onproject to grow
+- 💞️ I’m looking to collaborate on projects to grow as a full stack
 - 📫 How to reach me to the next levl

 <!---